kinsleykajiva/Janus-gateway-landlord-JavaFx-app/README.md

 To package the application based on your system configuration please review https://github.com/wiverson/maven-jpackage-template#installation

 Also do note for my reasons I have always opted to build a GraalVM Native Image build .
-Native images have their own advantages and limitations , for more please review Gluonhq GraalVM version ,sources:
+Native images have their own advantages and limitations , for more please review Gluon GraalVM version ,sources:
 - https://gluonhq.com/create-native-javafx-applications-using-graalvm-22-builds-from-gluon/
 - https://github.com/gluonhq/graal